 Stock option agreement

-This is what Meetly’s Option Agreement looks like.
-Yours probably looks very similar.
-If you didn’t receive one, you can ask your company and they should be able to provide it.
-If you just joined in the last month or two, it is possible that the board has not approved your options yet, in which case you should receive this shortly after the next board meeting.
+Your option grant will probably look similar to Meetly’s, pictured above.
+Ask your company if you didn’t receive one.
+If you just joined in the last month or two, it’s possible that the board has not approved your options yet, in which case you should receive it shortly after the next board meeting.

-It’s also worth mentioning that if your company is on Carta, you won’t receive a paper version of the stock option agreement.
-Don’t panic!
-Instead, you checked a box agreeing to the terms when you accepted online.
-You can log into your portfolio to view and print the actual agreement.
+Keep in mind that if your company uses Carta to issue options, you won’t receive a paper version of your stock option agreement.
+Instead, simply log into your portfolio to accept, view, and print the actual agreement.

-Vesting means that you have to earn your employee stock options over time.
-Companies do this because they want employees that will stay with them and contribute to the company’s success over many years.
-If they didn’t have vesting, an employee could accept an offer, work at the company for a month, buy a bunch of the company’s stock, and then quit.
-Vesting prevents that.
+Vesting means you have to earn your employee stock options over time.
+Companies do this to encourage you to stay with them and contribute to the company’s success over many years.

-There are two parts to a traditional vesting schedule.
+Meetly has a traditional vesting schedule.
 The first part is called a “cliff.”
-A cliff is really just the first chunk of shares that vest, and you gain the right to buy.
-Kerri has a one year cliff, which is standard.
-After one year of working at Meetly, she can buy ¼ of her options, or 25 shares.
+A cliff is the first chunk of shares that vest.
+In this example, you have a one year cliff, which is standard.
+This means after one year of working at Meetly, you can buy a quarter of your options, or 25 shares.

-The second part is the total length of the schedule.
-This outlines how often, and for how long, Kerri’s shares will vest.
-After Kerri reaches her cliff, her remaining shares will continue to vest for 36 months, or 2 shares each month.
+The other piece of your vesting schedule to keep in mind is the total length of the vesting schedule.
+This outlines how often, and for how long, your shares will vest.
+In this example, after you reach your cliff, your remaining shares will continue to vest for three years—two shares each month.

-It’s really important to not forget about these windows because your company is not obligated to remind you when you leave — they usually only tell you in your option agreement when you first join.
+Don’t forget about these windows.
+Your company isn’t obligated to remind you when you leave — they usually only tell you in your option agreement when you first join.

 Below is a quick recap of what we’ve covered:

-- We detailed Stock Option Agreements: the one document you want to make sure you receive and sign.
+- We went over stock option agreements: an important document you want to make sure you receive and sign.

-- We covered vesting schedules and how companies incentivize employees to stay longer.
+- We covered vesting schedules and how companies use cliffs to incentivize employees to stay longer.

 These are the four things that every startup employee should think about when they receive their offer letter and join a new company.
-We cover Stock Option Economics and how to think about what your options are actually worth in Part 2.
+In our next section, we cover how to think about what your options are actually worth.